 Always consult your doctor before starting a new exercise program.
 Exercises appropriate for those with arthritis are often different from the movements taught in fitness center classes or videos.

 Exercise should not cause serious pain.
-Do not exercise through pain.
-Tell your physical therapist or doctor about the pain.
+If pain continues, do not exercise through pain and tell your physical therapist or doctor about the pain.

 Effective exercise programs should be done daily.
 Make your exercise program an important part of your everyday activities.

 Always start your exercises with a warm-up period.
 Learn how to gently stretch your joints, ligaments and muscles.

 Exercise slowly, gently and smoothly.
 Jerky movements are more likely to cause injuries.

 Increase your exercises slowly.
 Slow and steady progression is essential to success.